Link2004tw/quantum-energy-contracts/docs/API Documentation for UraniumContract.md

+# EnergyContract API Documentation

 This document provides detailed API documentation for all public functions in the `EnergyContract` smart contract.
 Each function is described with its purpose, use cases, parameters, return values, error conditions, gas cost estimates, and usage examples.
+The contract facilitates uranium purchases using a commit-reveal mechanism, integrating Chainlink for ETH/USD pricing and a custom oracle for uranium prices.

 ## authorizeParty

 ### Purpose and Use Cases

-Authorizes a new address to purchase energy from the contract.
+Authorizes a new address to purchase uranium from the contract.
 Used by the contract owner (solar farm) to grant access to trusted buyers, enabling them to call `commitPurchase` and `revealPurchase`.

 ### Parameters